MiyanoOsu/fceux-miyoo/README.md

 # FCEUX for miyoo base on fceux 2.6.5 - 07 Feb 2023

-An update of fceux which exist on MiyooCFW v1.3.3
+An build of fceux version 2.6.5 port for miyoo devices

 # Changes log
 - Keymap for Q90/V90